Gophers volleyball takes on Purdue in Big Ten opener

 Gophers volleyball Big Ten opener at Purdue

-Gophers update: No. 8 Minnesota (5-3) will get the Big Ten portion of its season started Thursday night on the road against Purdue.
-The Gophers played one of the toughest schedules in the country in non-league play with six ranked opponents.
+Gophers update: No. 8 Minnesota (5-3) will get the Big Ten portion of its season started at Purdue on Thursday night.
+The Gophers played one of the toughest nonconference schedules in the country with six ranked opponents.
 The only losses for Hugh McCutcheon's team were at No. 1 Texas and at home vs. No. 11 Stanford and No. 22 Pepperdine.
-Freshman outside hitter McKenna Wucherer made her season debut last week with 28 combined kills in her first two matches.
+Freshman outside hitter Mckenna Wucherer made her season debut last week with 28 combined kills in her first two matches.
 The U's Big Ten home debut will be a border battle, 7 p.m.
-Sunday, against No. 6 Wisconsin at Maturi Pavilion.
+Sunday, against No. 6 and defending NCAA champion Wisconsin at Maturi Pavilion.